What’s a “big-picture thinker”?

 I’ve also found that it’s important to commit to a period of time in which you are willing to hold space open for new learning and action.
 Committing to six months makes it more likely that you will hold yourself accountable to doing the work needed to move toward your intentions.

 That being said, I have no interest in holding anyone hostage — coaching only works for people who want to be coached.
-If you find that you have what you need sooner than six months, you are welcome to discontinue the engagement at the end of any month.
+We will check-in at the three-month mark and if you have what you need, you are welcome to discontinue the engagement.

 Where do you work with clients?

-I work with clients in person, by Skype, or by phone.
+I work with clients in person, on Zoom, or by phone.
 Clients who live or work in the New York metropolitan area come to see me in my Montclair, NJ office, or I can travel to work with you in NYC.
 I work with clients anywhere in the U.S., and have had clients from as far away as London and China.